 - CTs are removed from dispatch and placed in Maximum Emergency when their available run time due to onsite fuel inventory (e.g. Oil, Kerosene, or Diesel), emissions, or other resource limitations is less than 16 hours, unless directed otherwise by PJM Dispatch.
 The concept is that 16 hours is equal to four 4-hour peak load periods over a two-day period. - Steam units are removed from dispatch to Maximum Emergency when their available run time due to onsite fuel inventory (e.g. Oil or Coal), emissions, or other resource limitations emissions, is less than 32 hours, unless directed otherwise by PJM Dispatch.

-The concept is that 32 hours at rated output equals two 16-hour periods over a two-day period. - Natural gas-fired units that experience fuel supply/transportation restrictions should not be placed in Maximum Emergency.
+The concept is that 32 hours at rated output equals two 16-hour periods over a two-day period.

+- Coal units with less than 240 hours but more than 32 hours can be offered as Maximum Emergency by the generation owner unless PJM has issued a Hot Weather Alert, Cold Weather Alert, or Conservative Operations has been issued, or if PJM denies the use of Maximum Emergency for any reason, including but not limited to a potential thermal or voltage violation, to avoid running a CEJA limited unit with no economic hours remaining, a black start concern, tornado/ hurricanes, extreme weather, GMD activity, etc. - If a coal unit is offered into the Maximum Emergency state under the above conditions, it may remain in that state until one of the following is true: the generation owner elects to offer the unit as economic, the remaining run hours reaches 21-days, PJM issues a Hot or Cold Weather Alert, PJM declares Conservative Operations, or PJM requests the unit be offered as economic for any reason including but not limited to a potential thermal or voltage violation to avoid running a CEJA limited unit with no economic hours remaining, a black start concern, tornado/hurricanes, extreme weather, GMD activity, etc. - Natural gas-fired units that experience fuel supply/transportation restrictions should not be placed in Maximum Emergency.
 Instead, they should remain available for economics to ensure that PJM tools economically schedule the gas fired units, unless PJM Dispatch directs that they are placed in Maximum Emergency. - Notwithstanding the above, dual fuel units that can run on either natural gas or another on-site fuel are placed in Maximum Emergency when limited by non-fuel (emissions, or other consumable) resource limitations to less than 16 hours for CTs / 32 hours for Steam.
 When fuel limited, they are to be placed in Maximum Emergency only when unavailable on natural gas, and their on-site fuel inventory is less than 16 hours for CTs / 32 hours for Steam.